 Step 2: Notice to student and Preliminary Assessment

 A preliminary assessment is conducted.
 The conduct officer determines if the case should move forward and if the behavior rises to the level of minor or major sanctions.
-For cases involving sexual misconduct all investigations are conducted by the Department of Equity and Compliance and then forwarded to the Center for Student Rights and Responsibilities.
+For cases involving sexual misconduct all investigations are conducted by the Office of Rights, Compliance and Accountability and then forwarded to the Office of Rights, Compliance and Accountability.